 Lateral Split Snatch

-The lateral split snatch is a very complex variation of the snatch and will help improve athleticism, rotational strength, balance, overhead stability and muscular endurance. however, there are a few things to consider before jumping (literally) into it.
+The lateral split snatch is a very complex variation of the snatch and will help improve athleticism, rotational strength, balance, overhead stability, and muscular endurance. however, there are a few things to consider before jumping (literally) into it.

 First – be proficient in the regular snatch and overhead lunging. it also helps to be familiar with the getup and windmill considering overhead stability while rotating.

-Second – begin with lateral swings – the first part of the movement but it stops with your arm extending away from your body laterally – similar to your standard swing but to the side. bell remains in front of legs.
+Second – begin with lateral swings – the first part of the movement but it stops with your arm extending away from your body laterally – similar to your standard swing but to the side. bell remains in front of the legs.